epinio/epinio/docs/howtos/upgrade-responder.md

 ## Local installation

-To deploy a development instance of the Upgrade Responder you can run a `make install-upgrade-responder` (and `make uninstall-upgrade-responder` to remove it).
+To deploy a development instance of the Upgrade Responder you can run `make install-upgrade-responder` (and `make uninstall-upgrade-responder` to remove it).

 The upgrade responder will be configured using the Epinio Releases with this command: